d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 intrinsic superiority of Transformers in scalability :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
 The introduction of vision Transformers has changed the landscape of network design for modeling image data.
-They were soon shown effective on the ImageNet dataset with data-efficient training strategies of DeiT :cite:`touvron2021training`.
+They were soon shown to be effective on the ImageNet dataset with data-efficient training strategies of DeiT :cite:`touvron2021training`.
-However, quadratic complexity of self-attention (:numref:`sec_self-attention-and-positional-encoding`) makes the Transformer architecture less suitable for higher-resolution images.
+However, the quadratic complexity of self-attention (:numref:`sec_self-attention-and-positional-encoding`) makes the Transformer architecture less suitable for higher-resolution images.